AbhiramValmeekam/AI-Personal-Tutor/README.md

-# Adam Project - YOUR AI PERSONAL TEACHER
+# YOUR AI PERSONAL TEACHER

 An AI-powered talking avatar built with Google Gemini, Three.js, and React.
 Adam can hold conversations, express emotions, speak in multiple languages, and now supports real user authentication backed by MongoDB.